sguir/ppgcourse/exercise_BP.md

 plot(covauxisb1.snp.res$M_Delta,xlab="SNP",ylab=expression(delta[i]), main="AUX model with isb=1")
 dev.off()
 ```
-* Note also that the X axis in the two first plots ranges from 0 to more than 7000 SNPs.
+* Again, the X axis in the two plots ranges from 0 to more than 7000 SNPs.
 This is because you are plotting the 2335 SNPs for each of the three covariables.

 Plot the resulting estimates of the Bayes Factor, the underlying regression coefficients (posterior mean) and the calibrated XtX: